milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 Speaking of functions, just about **everything you do in R with be with a function**.
 A function is a special kind of object that performs actions for you.
-You feed it some kind of input (like an object!) and it provides an output (which you can assign to a new object for later use).
+You feed it some kind of input (like an object) and it provides an output (which you can assign to a new object for later use).

 For example, there’s a function called `mean()` which we can use on the